 For example: website, Facebook, Instagram, blog posts, videos, brochures — everything your company has.

-2. For website and blog content, you need to find each individual article and page on your website and list that in the sheet.
+2. For website and blog content, find each article and page on your website and list that in the sheet.

 You can use a tool such as Web Scraper to automate this.

-3. Once you have all those pages and posts listed, you need to track the variables you care about.
+3. Once you have listed all those pages and posts, track the variables you care about.

 “Care about” is a relative term because it depends on your content goals.
-Do you want to improve your organic search engine optimization (SEO) ranking?
-Then you would track variables such as Page Title, Keywords, Keyword Ranking, Image ALT Descriptions, etc.
+Do you want to improve your organic search engine optimization ranking?
+Then you’d track variables such as page title, keywords, keyword ranking, image alt text descriptions, etc.

-If your goal is to get more ecommerce sales, then your variables to track could be: Product Links, Keywords, Images, Social Shares, Call to Action, etc.
+If your goal is to get more ecommerce sales, then your variables to track could be product links, keywords, images, social shares, calls to action, etc.

 4. Analyze and rewrite your content as needed.

-The tough part: reworking your content.
+The tough part is reworking your content.
 How you do that will depend on your goal.
 If you want more ecommerce sales, you could start by editing your calls to action and A/B testing the new variants.